top of page

 Son of God

-However, the New Testament writers called Jesus the "Son of God."
-They described Jesus as the Son of God par excellence using this title.
-Nevertheless, he is the "one and only Son of God" (Greek: monogenēs Huios tou Theou; G3439, G5207, G3588, G2316), a crucial distinction in that only Jesus shares God's divinely essential DNA.
-John used this full title for Jesus when he wrote, "Whoever believes in him is not condemned, but whoever does not believe stands condemned already because they have not believed in the name of God's one and only Son" (3:18).
+The New Testament writers, however, use the title "Son of God" in a different, higher sense.
+They identified Jesus as the Son of God par excellence—the unique Son who shares the Father's divine nature.
+He is the "one and only Son of God" (Greek: monogenēs Huios tou Theou, G3439, G5207, G3588, G2316), meaning his relationship with God is unlike that of any angel, king, or nation.
+John confirmed this truth when he wrote, "Whoever believes in him is not condemned, but whoever does not believe stands condemned already because they have not believed in the name of God's one and only Son" (John 3:18).
+As the eternal Son of God, Jesus has always existed with the Father and the Holy Spirit—one God in three Persons, equal in power and glory.

 Son of Man

-The title "Son of Man" was Jesus' favorite in the gospels, which translates the Hebrew phrase ben Adam (H1121; H120, "son of Adam" or "son of humankind").
-However, the prophet Daniel wrote the "Son of Man" title in Aramaic (bar Enash, H1247; H606) when he testified:
+The title "Son of Man" was Jesus' favorite self-designation in the gospels.
+It translates the Hebrew phrase Ben Adam (H1121 / H120; literally "son of Adam").
+However, the prophet Daniel used the Aramaic expression Bar Enash (H1247 / H606) when he recorded his vision:

-In my vision at night I looked, and there before me was one like a Son of Man, coming with the clouds of heaven.
+In my vision at night I looked, and there before me was one like a son of man, coming with the clouds of heaven.
 He approached the Ancient of Days and was led into his presence.
 He was given authority, glory and sovereign power; all nations and peoples of every language worshiped him.
-His dominion is an everlasting dominion that will not pass away, and his kingdom is one that will never be destroyed (7:13-14).
+His dominion is an everlasting dominion that will not pass away, and his kingdom is one that will never be destroyed (Dan.
+7:13–14).

 Son of Mary (As a Title of Christology)